AdenKoperczak/goes2pf/README.md

 ## Adding To Supercell WX
 When run a black box will appear and text will appere in that box.
-Copy the path from that box as shown below, and past it into the Supercell WX placefile manager.
+Copy the path from that box, and past it into the Supercell WX placefile manager.